Harley-Davidson beats forecasts as international sales rebound

 In response, Harley plans to begin shipping bikes from its Thailand plant but a delay in regulatory approval from the trading bloc means it will not see any benefit in earnings before the second quarter of 2020.

-Reporting by Rachit Vats in Bengaluru; Editing by Bernard Orr and Patrick Graham
+Reporting by Rachit Vats and Ankit Ajmera in Bengaluru, additional reporting by Ahmed Farhatha; Editing by Patrick Graham and Anil D'Silva